Ted Taylor

 BIO:

 An invitation to train in the 16th Century martial art of Takeuchi-ryu Bujutsu was the impetus for Ted moving to Kyoto in 2005.
-Despite living in the city, Ted spent much of his time out of it walking many of Japan’s old roads, including the entire Nakasendo post road as well as completing the pilgrimages of the Shikoku 88 temple trail and the Kumano Kodo.
+Despite living in the city, Ted spent much of his time out walking many of Japan’s old roads, including the entire Nakasendo post road as well as completing the pilgrimages of the Shikoku 88 temple trail and the Kumano Kodo.

 A contributing editor to the Kyoto Journal, Ted is a frequently published writer, and is the co-editor of the Deep Kyoto Walks anthology.
-He is currently penning a series of book about his experiences walking Japan’s ancient highways.
+He is currently penning a series of books about his experiences walking Japan’s ancient highways.